Bach family

-The Bach family is a family of notable composers of the baroque and classical periods of music, the best-known of whom was Johann Sebastian Bach (1685–1750).
-There are surviving ancestors of the Erfurt Line, like great-great-great grandson of Frederich Leopold Bach or the daughters of Philip Frederick Bach, Susan Jean Weaver and Nancy Louis Hertzog Bach.
+The Bach family is a family of notable composers of the Baroque and Classical periods of music, the best-known of whom was Johann Sebastian Bach (1685–1750).
+There are surviving descendants of the Erfurt Line, such as the great-great-great-grandson of Frederich Leopold Bach or the daughters of Philip Frederick Bach, Susan Jean Weaver and Nancy Louis Hertzog Bach.
 A family genealogy was drawn up by Johann Sebastian Bach himself in 1735 when he was 50 and was continued by his son Carl Philipp Emanuel Bach.

 Descendants of Johann Sebastian Bach

 Of the seven children that Johann Sebastian Bach had with his first wife Maria Barbara Bach (1684–1720), his second cousin, four survived into adulthood: Catharina Dorothea Bach (1708–1774); Wilhelm Friedemann (1710–1784); Carl Philipp Emanuel (the "Berlin Bach", later the "Hamburg Bach") (1714–1788); and Johann Gottfried Bernhard (1715–1739).
 All four were musically talented, and Wilhelm Friedeman and Carl Philipp Emanuel had significant musical careers of their own.

 After his first wife died, Johann Sebastian Bach married Anna Magdalena Wilcken (1701–1760), a gifted soprano and daughter of the court trumpeter of Prince Saxe-Weissenfels.
 They had 13 children, of whom Johann Christoph Friedrich (the "Bückeburg Bach") (1732–1795) and Johann Christian (the "London Bach") (1735–1782) became significant musicians.
 A further four survived into adulthood: Gottfried Heinrich (1724–1763); Elisabeth Juliane Friederica (1726–1781), who married Bach's pupil Johann Christoph Altnickol (1719–1759); Johanna Carolina (1737–1781); and Regina Susanna (1742–1809).

 Of Bach's surviving children, only five married.
 Of these, Johann Christian had no children from his marriage to the soprano Cecilia Grassi.
 Carl Philipp Emanuel, who married Johanna Maria Dannemann, had three surviving children.
 Of these children the youngest, Johann Sebastian (1748–1778) was a gifted painter who died young.
 None of Emanuel's children married or had offspring, with his bloodline dying out with the death of his daughter Anna Carolina Philippina (1747–1804).

 Elisabeth Juliane Friederica, known as Liesgen, had three surviving children with Altnickol.
 Their only son, Johann Sebastian, died in infancy in 1749.
 The elder daughter, Augusta Magdalena (1751–1809) married Ernest Friedrich Ahlefeldt (1746–1787) and had four daughters, of whom only one, Christiane Johanne (1780–1816) survived.
 From her marriage to Paul Johann Müller, a daughter, Augusta Wilhelmina (1809–1818) was born, though she died as an infant, ending this line of Bach's descendants.